Companies hit pause button as coronavirus infects economy - France 24

 Paris (AFP)

-Layoffs and cutting costs... companies are trying to adapt as the coronavirus hits demand and the draconian measures taken to contain the spread of the illness undercut both production and demand.
+Layoffs, cutting costs and halting dividends... companies are scrambling to adapt as the coronavirus emergency hits demand and draconian measures taken to contain the illness undercut production and demand.

-With the economic impact of the coronavirus threatening the survival of many firms, governments have pledged tens of billions to help them limp along, or failing that, to bankroll outright rescues or nationalisation if necessary.
+With the economic impact of COVID-19 threatening the survival of many firms, governments have pledged hundreds of billions to help them limp along -- or failing that, to bankroll outright rescues or nationalisation if necessary.

 - Suspending production -

-Several industrial giants, in particular in the automobile industry, have moved to reduce or even suspend their production.
+Several industrial giants, in particular in the automobile industry, have reduced or even suspended production.

+America's "Big Three" car makers -- General Motors, Fiat Chrysler and Ford -- will temporarily halt operations throughout North America through the end of the month, the companies said in conjunction with the auto workers union.

+Nissan suspended production at its Sunderland plant in northern England, the automaker's biggest plant in Europe, employing about 7,000 workers, and has also closed plants in Spain and Indonesia.

-French automobile manufacturer Peugeot-Citroen is shutting down all of its production sites in Europe, and Italian-US carmaker Fiat Chrysler with which it is in the process of merging, intends to close most of its facilities in Europe.
+French giant Peugeot-Citroen is shutting down all production sites in Europe, and Italian-US carmaker Fiat Chrysler, with which it is in the process of merging, also intends to close most of its facilities on the continent, as does Ford.

-Germany's VW said Tuesday it would shutter most of its European plants for two to three weeks.
+Germany's VW is shuttering most European plants for two to three weeks.

+BMW said Wednesday it is shutting down production in its European and South African plants for one month.

-France's Renault is halting production at plants in France, Spain and Slovenia.
+Renault is halting production at plants in France, Spain and Slovenia, as well as Romania, Portugal and Morocco.

+Scania, part of Volkswagen's Traton group, is halting most European truck production following disruptions in the supply chain.

-Tyre giant Michelin is halting production at its sites in Spain, France and Italy for at least a week.
+Tyre giant Michelin is halting production in Spain, France and Italy for at least a week.

-Airbus said it was suspending work at its French and Spanish plants for four days to take measures to improve workplace safety in light of the coronavirus.
+Airbus said it was suspending work at its French and Spanish plants for four days to improve workplace safety.

-Gucci, part of the Kering group, is closing all of its sites until March 20.
-Meanwhile Hermes is shutting its manufacturing sites until the end of the month.
+High-end fashion giant Gucci, part of the Kering group, is closing all sites until March 20, while Hermes is shutting its manufacturing sites until the end of March.

-In Germany, long-distance bus companies Flixbus and Blablabus said they were halting services to and from Germany as new travel restrictions take effect.
+In Germany, long-distance bus companies Flixbus and Blablabus said they were halting services as new travel restrictions take effect.

-Italian shipyard Fincantieri, which has also halted output, has asked its workers to use their annual vacation time.
+The iconic Saks Fifth Avenue flagship store in New York is closed, and Apple has shuttered all its stores outside China.

+The situation is especially catastrophic for the travel industry, with US hotel giant Marriott shutting down some of its properties and furloughing tens of thousands of workers.

-Airlines have been been hit by a double-whammy: plunging demand and sweeping travel restrictions imposed by governments.
+Airlines have been hit by a double-whammy: plunging demand and sweeping travel restrictions imposed by governments.

 They have taken different measures to adapt.

-Air France says it will look at reducing working hours, a measure that several countries have facilitated with easier access to state benefits for workers now forced into part-time work.
+Air France says it will look at reducing working hours, which several countries have facilitated with easier access to state benefits for workers now forced to go part-time.

-Low-cost airline Ryanair, which has forecast an 80 percent drop in flights for April and May, said it is looking at that option along with voluntary departures and temporarily suspending work contracts.
+Low-cost airline Ryanair, which has announced "most if not all" of its flights from March 24 will be cancelled, said it is looking at a similar move, along with voluntary departures and temporarily suspending work contracts.

-Forcing workers into unemployment temporarily is also an option that several countries have made easier, with Volkswagen Spanish subsidiary Seat taking that course when it began having trouble receiving parts.
+Forcing workers into unemployment temporarily is also an option several countries have made easier, with Volkswagen's Spanish subsidiary Seat also taking that course.

+Italian shipyard Fincantieri, which has also halted output, has asked its workers to use their annual leave.

-UK mobile phone retailer Dixons Carphone meanwhile said it was axing 2,900 jobs as it faces "turbulent times".
+UK mobile phone retailer Dixons Carphone, however, is axing 2,900 jobs as it faces "turbulent times".

 - Cost cutting -